A mice-free domain

+Every autumn, the storehouse was filled to the brim, with food for a long, dark, and cold winter.
 The stabbur had no fireplace, so the food stored there had to tolerate low temperatures.
-More often than not there would be no windows in the stabbur walls.
-This was to make sure that it was as cool as possible during the summer – and not too cold during the winter.
+The building had only small windows, or no windows at all; this was to make sure that it was as cool as possible during the summer – and not too cold during the winter.

 Lock and key